actions/importer-labs/travis/4-custom-transformers.md

 In this example, the first parameter to the `runner` method is the Azure DevOps label and the second is the Actions runner labels.

 Now you can perform another `dry-run` command with the `--custom-transformers` CLI option.
-When you open the converted workflow, the `runs-on` statement will use the customized runner label:
+When you open the converted workflow, the `runs-on` statement will use the customized runner labels:

 ```diff
 -    runs-on: ubuntu-latest